SymfonyCasts/solid/sfcasts/srp-takeaways.md

 separate things and cohesion says keep things together.
 But on a closer look, there are two ways of saying the same thing.
 Keep them only related things together.
-This is the push and pull of SRP separate things that will change for different reasons, but do not separate more looking at user manager, we're already protected from changes to the password hashing functionality, because it relies on a service that's behind an interface, user password encoder interface, how that service works could completely change and we wouldn't need to change any code in our class.
+This is the push and pull of SRP separate things that will change for different reasons, but do not separate more looking at `UserManager`, we're already protected from changes to the password hashing functionality, because it relies on a service that's behind an interface, `UserPasswordEncoderInterface`, how that service works could completely change and we wouldn't need to change any code in our class.

 So the risk of that changing in some way that would cause us to need to change this